NixOS/rfcs/rfcs/0148-pipe-operator.md

 ## Nixpkgs interaction

-`lib.pipe` will default to `builtins.pipe` and use its current implementation only as a fallback.

-Documentation will be updated to encourage using `builtins.pipe` more.

 As soon as the Nixpkgs minimum version contains `|>`, using it will be allowed and encouraged in the documentation.
-There might be efforts to automatically convert existing `builtins.pipe` usage or even discourage/deprecate using that, see future work.
+There might be efforts to automatically convert existing `lib.pipe` usage or even discourage/deprecate using that, see future work.

 ### Existing lib functions